IlyaKhomutov/GameProject_TestApp/README.md

 (The following methods work only with the "Bearer &lt;your access token&gt;", which must be in the header "Authorization")
 - Check their profile: ("profile/")
 - Refill the balance: ("deposit/")
-- Check all deposits: ("deposits/")
+- Check all deposits and their status: ("deposits/")
 - Refund money for specific deposit: ("rollback/&lt;uuid:id&gt;/")
 - Create game: ("game/create/")
 - Buy game: ("game/buy/")(When you buy a game, your money goes to the game creator's account)